-16. There are reuse and clothing and shoe collection programs at the Prince William County Landfill and the Balls Ford Road Compost facilities.
+- 24. There are reuse and clothing and shoe collection programs at the Prince William County Landfill and the Balls Ford Road Compost facilities.
 The reuse program was recently reinstated in July 2022.
-The clothing program has collected 4,500 pounds through Calendar Year 2022.
+The clothing program has collected 4,500 pounds through Calendar Year 2022. - 25.
+There is a public outreach program promoting source reduction and reuse as part of ongoing outreach and education programs.
+The County partners with Keep Prince William Beautiful on Fix-It Fairs. - 26.
+The County promotes "grasscycling" (leaving grass clippings on the lawn) and backyard composting. - 27.
+The County promotes backyard composting including the sale of low-cost compost bins, with a total of 31 bins sold in Fiscal Year 2022. - 28.
+The County has plans to promote a food scraps recovery program with the commercial sector, expand residential organics collection to include food scraps, and expand our glass recycling drop-off collection program.
+A draft plan for this work was presented to the Board in Fall 2022. - 29.
+Starting in October 2021, the County began implementing a year-round residential yard waste collection program.
+As off Calendar Year 2022, the yard waste program has diverted more than 2,000 tons from our county landfill to the Balls Ford Road Compost facility.

-- 17. There is a public outreach program promoting source reduction and reuse as part of on-going outreach and education programs.
-We partner with Keep Prince William Beautiful on Fix-It Fairs. - 18.
-We promote "grasscycling" (leaving grass clippings on the lawn) and backyard composting. - 19.
-We promote backyard composting including the sale of low-cost compost bins, with a total of 31 bins sold in Fiscal Year 2022. - 20.
-We have plans to promote a food scraps recovery program with the commercial sector, expand residential organics collection to include food scraps, and expand our glass recycling drop-off collection program.
-A draft plan for this work was presented to the Board in Fall 2022. - 21.
-Starting in October 2021, we began implementing a year-round residential yard waste collection program.
-As off Calendar Year 2022, the yard waste program has diverted more than 2,000 tons from our county landfill to the Balls Ford Road Compost facility. - 22.
-The implementation of five glass recycling drop-off centers has increased glass recycling from 17 to 575 tons from Calendar Year 2018 to 2021.
+30. The implementation of five glass recycling drop-off centers has increased glass recycling from 17 to 575 tons from Calendar Year 2018 to 2021.